“These themes are hand-picked for their outstanding design quality, features, and customer reviews.”

 If you’re unsure where to start, follow our guide on how to pick a WP theme.
 You’ll find the four most important factors to consider as well as some extra points to consider.
 The checklist makes things a lot simpler when selecting a free WordPress theme.

-Have a question about any of these themes or WordPress in general?
+Have a question about any of these free themes or WordPress in general?
 Post a comment below.